 Don’t forget that personal injury claims can be for many thousands of pounds.
 As can claims that someone was accidentally hurt or had their property damaged by tripping over an unmarked step or slipping on a spilt puddle of water.
 So, it’s as well to protect yourself with public liability insurance too.

-Our beauty therapist insurance and hairdressers’ insurance provides specialist cover for beauty therapists and salons, hairdressers, make-up artists, nail technicians, and providers of other salon treatments, such as temporary hair removal.
+Our beauty therapist insurance, nail technicians' insurance and hairdressers’ insurance provides specialist cover for beauty therapists and salons, hairdressers, make-up artists, nail technicians, and providers of other salon treatments, such as temporary hair removal.
 Click on the links to find out more or call the team on 0345 222 5391.

 * Weekly growth was calculated based on the percentage increase in hashtag views between Friday 30th April and Friday 7th May.